Dresden: HELLERAU

 3 Time Frame

-The periods are set, the residencies cannot be shortened or postponed.
+Musicboard grants a resideny of four weeks at HELLERAU in the period from 1 September to 28 September 2025.
+The period is set, the residency cannot be shortened or postponed.
 Presence of the residents in Dresden during the residency period is required.

 4 Residency Details